-If you live in a homestay with French citizens, you will receive one to three meals a week; students who receive fewer than three meals will be provided university cafeteria tickets to compensate up to three meals a week.
+If you live in a homestay with French citizens, you will receive one to three meals a week.
 You will also have the use of the kitchen following règles de courtoisie.
 Groceries in Paris can be expensive, but good prices can be obtained at supermarkets, especially for cheese, wine, and meat.
 There are some grocery stores around Paris that are open very late at night.
 Also, Dia located throughout Paris, has generic brand foods which are all at lower prices than specialty shops and bigger supermarkets (Leader Price supermarkets are inexpensive as well).
 Fruits are sold in the local markets (marchés) three mornings a week.
 Inexpensive and picturesque markets are located in popular arrondissements such as the 11th, 12th, 13th, and 18th.
 Ask your host family if there's one near your apartment or search the internet for marchés paris par arrondissement.
 You should be able to prepare your own food with a budget of €100 (\$120) per week.
-The French grocery stores don't offer plastic bags as freely as American stores do; many times grocery bags are not even made available.
+The French grocery stores don't offer plastic bags as freely as American stores do; many times, grocery bags are not even made available.
 Either realize that you will pay per bag (you can also buy a reusable bag at most grocery stores) or bring your own.